+Bruno Castanho Silva, PhD

-Bruno Castanho Silva Cologne Center for Comparative Politics (CCCP) Email: paula-castanho_bruno@phd.ceu.edu Office hours: TBD Office: TBD
+Cologne Center for Comparative Politics (CCCP)

+Email: bcsilva@wiso.uni-koeln.de Office hours: By appointment.
+Office: Universitätstr.
+91, room 003.

-Course Description
+1 Course Description

 This course is open to MA and PhD students and provides an introduction to quantitative analysis in political science using R. Topics include the essential elements of sampling, statistical inference, the estimation and interpretation of the linear regression model and data visualization.
 In the last weeks students will have brief introductions to more advanced topics, including time-series and panel data analysis, multilevel models, and predictive modeling (aka machine learning).
 Empirical applications will focus primarily on political science.
 Throughout the course, students will become familiar with the statistical programming language R. The goal of this course is to prepare students to critically interpret and conduct quantitative studies in political science.